pomonam/kronfluence/DOCUMENTATION.md

 # Kronfluence: Technical Documentation & FAQs

-For a detailed description of the methodology, see the [**paper**](https://arxiv.org/abs/2308.03296) *Studying Large Language Model Generalization with Influence Functions*
+For a detailed description of the methodology, see the [**paper**](https://arxiv.org/abs/2308.03296) *Studying Large Language Model Generalization with Influence Functions*.

 ## Requirements